afedulov/flink-web/_posts/2019-11-19-demo-fraud-detection.md

 <br>
 **Custom window management** demonstrates how you can utilize the low level [ProcessFunction API](https://ci.apache.org/projects/flink/flink-docs-stable/dev/stream/operators/process_function.html), when [Window API](https://ci.apache.org/projects/flink/flink-docs-stable/dev/stream/operators/windows.html) is not exactly matching your requirements.
 Specifically, you will learn how to implement low latency alerting on windows and how to limit state growth with timers.

 The patterns are built up on top of core Flink functionality, however they might not be immediately obvious from the framework's documentation as it is not trivial to explain and give motivation behind them without a concrete example use case.
-For this reason we will look at the details of the patterns on an example of building an application which represents a common use case for Apache Flink - a _Fraud Detection_ engine.
+For this reason we will look at the details of the patterns on an example of building an application which represents a common usage scenario for Apache Flink - a _Fraud Detection_ engine.
-We hope this series will put these powerful approaches into your tool belt and enable you to tackle new interesting use cases with Apache Flink.
+We hope this series will put these powerful approaches into your tool belt and enable you to tackle new tasks with Apache Flink.

 In the first blog post of the series we will look at the high level architecture of the demo application, describe its components and their interactions.
 We will proceed with a deep dive into the implementation details of the first pattern in the series - **dynamic data partitioning**.